kata198/indexedredis/README.rst

 5.0 Status
 ----------

-Version 5.0.0 will be backwards incompatible with previous versions by removing some old legacy stuff, and changing some behaviour.
+Version 5.0.0 will be somewhat **backwards incompatible with previous versions** by removing some old legacy stuff, improving a lot of existing things, and changing some behaviour.

-Most of these changes can be made using version 4.1.4 or greater in the 4.1 series, so when 5.0.0 comes around, you can be as close as possible and may not need to update any code.
+You can get an overview of the steps needed to convert your code with the conversion guide, found at https://github.com/kata198/indexedredis/blob/5.0branch/CONVERTING_TO_5.0.0

-Details can be found in the 5.0.0 ChangeLog, found here: https://github.com/kata198/indexedredis/blob/5.0branch/Changelog
+Full details of changes, as well as enhancements and bug fixes omitted from the conversion guide can be found in the 5.0.0 Changelog: https://github.com/kata198/indexedredis/blob/5.0branch/Changelog

 Automatic and Native Types